blzsaa/azure2jira/readme.md

 ## Features

-- set jira base url at option page
+- options page to set jira base url
+- notify users while they are browsing `https://dev.azure.com/` pages and the extension is not setup
 - transform jira-id texts to link to the jira user stories under `https://dev.azure.com/` pages
 - currently, the following subpages are supported: